bluebanquise/bluebanquise/resources/documentation/stories.rst

 Adding a new repository
 -----------------------

-To add a new repository, simply manually create its root folder (if not existing), using the distribution to be used, the major distribution version associated, and the architecture:
+To add a new repository, simply create its root folder (if not existing), using the distribution to be used, the major distribution version associated, and the architecture: